dibyaranjannnayak/exploring-js./README.md

                                  it is a standalone value.    (id=null)
                                  *but when we check the data type of null it shows as object.            * The datatype of null - 'object'

                         g. undefined- variable is declared but not assigned yet. (car;)   * The datatype of undefined - 'undefined'

                         1. NaN - It's not a special datatype, its a special numeric value;               * The datatype of NaN - 'number'

-        2.Non primitive data types
+        2.Non primitive data types:

          -These are also known as reference data types.
          -The data types of all the non primitive data types are object ( function - object function)